gitlabhq/gitlabhq/doc/development/fe_guide/performance.md

 #### Important Tips and Considerations:

+- **Identifying Controller Paths:**
-- If you are unsure what controller and action corresponds to a given page, you can find this out by checking `document.body.dataset.page` while on any page within gitlab.com.
+  If you are unsure what controller and action corresponds to a given page, you can find this out by checking `document.body.dataset.page` while on any page within gitlab.com.

+- **Keep Entry Points Lite:**
-- Page-specific javascript entry points should be as lite as possible.
+  Page-specific javascript entry points should be as lite as possible.
 These files are exempt from tests, and should be used primarily for instantiation and dependency injection of classes and methods that live in modules outside of the entry point script.
 Just import, read the DOM, instantiate, and nothing else.

+- **Entry Points May Be Asynchronous:**
-- **DO NOT ASSUME** that the DOM has been fully loaded and available when an entry point script is run.
-If you require that some code be run after the DOM has loaded, you must attach an event handler to the `DOMContentLoaded` event with:
+  _DO NOT ASSUME_ that the DOM has been fully loaded and available when an entry point script is run.
+If you require that some code be run after the DOM has loaded, you should attach an event handler to the `DOMContentLoaded` event with:

     ```javascript